 It’s important to keep your bathroom clean.
 Bathrooms are a great place for bacteria to grow and pests to live.
 Pests, like cockroaches, love humid environments, so it’s important to keep your bathroom clean.
-Here are some tips from RealSimple.com and HGTV to help keep your bathroom fresh!
+Here are some essential bathroom cleaning tips from to help keep your bathroom fresh and avoid unwanted pests!

 To tackle tile floors, sweep first, then spray an all-purpose cleaner over the floor.
-RealSimple.com recommends the following method as the best way to clean your floors.
 Turn on the hot water in the shower, exit the bathroom, shutting the door behind you, and wait for the steam to build up for about twenty minutes.
 The steam will loosen buildup that will stick to the cleaner.
 This allows the cleaner to cut through more dirt and grime.
 Afterwards, grab a clean microfiber cloth and wipe the floor.
 To make things easier on your back, you could attach the microfiber cloth to your Swiffer and go to town.
 Pro tip: you can also clean your counters and ceilings using this method.
 To reach the high ceilings, you can use the Swiffer tip again.
 After the floor is dry, there may still be grout discoloration.
 Grout is a porous substance which means bacteria settles in and can be hard to remove.
 Dip a grout cleaning brush (read: toothbrush) into some bleach to remove any discoloration and bacteria.
 Make sure the room is well ventilated while you do this.

 The sink is gross.
 We all know it.
 You touch it after you use the restroom and before your hands are clean.
 RealSimple.com recommends pouring white vinegar or baking soda down the drain and flushing with hot water to get rid of the bacteria inhabiting the drain.
 Then, use disposable disinfectant wipes to wipe down the basin and the handles.